 - Poor Sleep Habits – Not following a proper sleeping schedule or continuously making changes to it can also turn up to you in the form of sleeplessness or poor quality sleep.
 An uncomfortable sleeping environment, using the phone before going to sleep, watching T.V during sleep time can indeed interfere with your sleep cycle and put you into sleep-deprived condition.

-- Caffeine, Nicotine, and Alcohol - Indulging in too much caffeine, nicotine, and alcohol is another leading factor that gives birth to sleep-related problems.
+- Caffeine, Nicotine, and Alcohol – Indulging in too much caffeine, nicotine, and alcohol is another leading factor that gives birth to sleep-related problems.
 Caffeine is a stimulant; consuming them late at night will automatically put you in a sleepless mode for hours.
 Nicotine present in tobacco products is another such stimulant capable of messing up with your sleep cycle.
-Although alcohol will make you fall asleep, it will deprive you of continuous and quality sleep, one of Insomnia’s symptoms.
+Although alcohol will make you fall asleep, it will deprive you of continuous and quality sleep, one of it symptoms.

 Symptoms of Insomnia

-Insomnia symptoms can vary from person to person depending on the age, health condition, degree of Insomnia, and other factors.
+It symptoms can vary from person to person depending on the age, health condition, degree of Insomnia, and other factors.
 Most of the patients reporting insomnia symptoms tackle acute Insomnia, which usually does not require any specific treatment.
 But those coming up with severe symptoms of Insomnia are treated for the same.
 The most common symptoms of Insomnia found in the sufferers are: